News

 2

-WH about 9 years ago
+WH over 9 years ago

 Although having lots of storage space near the campus had benefits (I know some labs stored equipment there, and of course it was very convenient for students during the summer), and it's always sad for something with such a long history to come to an end, I imagine that most of the business going on there was unrelated to MIT and so hopefully the space can now be put to better use for the Institute.
 With such a great location and beautiful building, I hope it turns out very well.
 The dormitory idea sounds good, but sadly for them the "Warehouse" name has already been taken by the nearby graduate residence!